NatalieAleksandrova2026/ShopSphere_ua/report.md

 GROUP BY c.region, c.acquisition_channel
 ORDER BY revenue_from_top5 DESC;

--- Розділ 5 (п.
+-- Kapitel 5 (Abschn.
 8).
-A/B-тест: загальне порівняння variant A vs B
+A/B-Test: Gesamtvergleich Variante A vs. B
 SELECT
     ab_variant                                 AS ab_variant,
     COUNT(*)                                    AS order_count,